INtby/macos-dsstore-insight/macos_dsstore_report.md

 Still nothing.
 That got me thinking — maybe `.DS_Store` is *only* created when Finder actually needs to save view info?

-So I created a folder called `TestFolder`, rearranged icons inside it, resized the window, etc. And *then* ran `find` again — finally, `.DS_Store` appeared inside it.
+So I created a folder called `TestFolder`, rearranged icons inside it, resized the window, etc. hope to see it in the graphical window.(maybe it will be modified)

 ---

 ## Experiment 3

-This part was kind of frustrating, but also fascinating.

 I could clearly see `.DS_Store` files in Terminal, but even after pressing `⌘ + Shift + .`, Finder wouldn't show them.